Pierre Péladeau: Death and honours

 Péladeau suffered a heart attack on December 24, 1997, and fell into a coma.
 On December 24, Péladeau died at Hotel-Dieu Hospital in Montreal at the age of 72.
 A private memorial ceremony for Péladeau was planned for December 29 in Sainte Adele's Pavilion des Arts.

-At the time of his death, Quebecor had 6.3 billion CAD in revenue and Le Journal de Montreal was the Canadian newspaper with the third largest circulation as well as the largest French newspaper in Quebec Quebecor Printing was North America's second-largest commercial printer.
-Péladeau left the company to his heirs, and his son, Pierre Karl Péladeau would become president and CEO in 1999.
+At the time of his death, Quebecor had 6.3 billion CAD in revenue and Le Journal de Montreal was the Canadian newspaper with the third largest circulation, as well as being the largest French newspaper in Quebec.
+Quebecor Printing was North America's second-largest commercial printer.
+Péladeau left the company to his heirs, and his son, Pierre Karl Péladeau, would become president and CEO in 1999.

 In 1987, Péladeau was made a Member of the Order of Canada.
 In 1989, he was made an Officer of the National Order of Quebec.

 In 1999, Quebecor established an annual bursary for young Quebec entrepreneurs award in his name.